 He told me the truth, “It’s the only book that will save your life.”

 My father planted a seed of faith in those moments of anger.
-He stood his ground and refused to purchase the Bible and to relieve my temporary burdens from me.
+He stood his ground and refused to purchase the Bible and to relieve my temporary burdens.
 Then he pointed me in the direction that I needed to go to save my life.

-My father was not aware that my life would need saving in the future.
+My father was not aware my life would need saving in the future.

 The Saving Grace of God